-- lock\mode values are 0 or 1 representing Harmonic or Fractional respectively.
-This lock\mode indicates the harmonic or fractional generator is used by the final phase-lock loop of the synthesizer.
-The harmonic generator will provide the best phase noise, however, frequencies close to the boundaries of 100 MHz multiples may have higher spurious signal levels, especially at boundary frequencies > 4.3 GHz.
-The fractional generator does not result in final boundary spurs however the phase noise is degraded from frequency offsets < 100 KHz. - loop\gain values are 0 or 1 representing Normal and Low.
+- lock_mode values are 0 or 1 representing Harmonic and Fractional, respectively.
+This lock_mode indicates the harmonic or fractional generator is used by the final phase-lock loop of the synthesizer.
+The harmonic generator will provide the best phase noise; however, frequencies close to the boundaries of 100 MHz multiples may have higher spurious signal levels, especially at boundary frequencies > 4.3 GHz.
+The fractional generator does not result in final boundary spurs; however, the phase noise is degraded from frequency offsets < 100 KHz. - loop_gain values are 0 or 1 representing Normal and Low.
 Low gain will generally lower the PLL loop BW, providing better suppression of spurs > 100 KHz offset from the carrier at the expense of an increase in phase noise for offsets < 100 kHz.
-This has a noticeable effect when lock\mode is set to Harmonic (0). - auto\spur\suppress only takes effect when lock\mode is set to Harmonic (0).
+This has noticeable effect when lock_mode is Harmonic (0). - disable_spur_suppress only takes effect when lock_mode is Harmonic (0).
 If it is enabled, the synthesizer will attempt to suppress spurs by 1) lowering loop gain and/or 2) ping-ponging between lock modes automatically, especially around boundary spurs.
-If it is disabled (0), the synthesizer will not run an internal algorithm to try suppressing spurs. - force\low\freq\path values are 0 or 1 representing High\path or Low\path respectively.
-If it is enabled (1), the low frequency synthesizer is used to generate frequencies from DC to 50 MHz otherwise it will only be used for frequencies between DC and < 25 MHz. - continuous\dc\phase values are 0 or 1.
-When the low frequency synthesizer is on, the phase between a frequency change is continuous even as the output goes from CW to DC (see plot).
-When the value is set to 0 and the frequency change is DC (less than 1 mHz), the DC value is set to peak value or zero phase for a cosine generator.
-The DC value can be set between negative peek and positive peek by varying the phase using the SetSignalOffsetPhase() function;
+If it is disabled (1), the synthesizer will not run an internal algorithm to try suppressing spurs.